 Minister of Youth/Benevolence - Anton Thery

 Anton ministers to our youth.
 He is also our church's secretary, treasurer and teaches an adult Life Group class.
 He watches every penny that comes in and out of West Side and attempts to find ways to be better stewards of the Lord's money.
 His wife, Raven, is director of New Creation Dance Studio.
-They have a dog named Adri and a cat named Bubba.
+They have two kids, Aricelly, and Artymus.
+They have a dog named Adri and a cat named KitKat.
 In addition they have 18 koi in their three koi ponds.
 Initially four of them had names until they popped out little fishies everywhere.
 Now they have numbers.

 Anton has been with West Side since 2010.
 He's a permanent student with degrees from 4 different universities and hoping to attend the 5th soon.
 He is a Square Supervisor as a practicing archaeologist at Tall el-Hammam in Jordan, the proposed site of biblical Sodom.
 In addition, he is an adjunct professor at Mid America Christian University teaching Old Testament, World Religions, and Christian Theology.
 His major areas of interest are Apologetics and Biblical Archaeology.
 He believes if young people are taught how to defend what they believe, they will survive the war of secularism.